xrdocs/programmability/_tutorials/2017-08-14-validate-the-intent-of-network-config-changes.md

 ## Setup the topology

-You can either manually download the files on the [folder](https://github.com/nleiva/xrgrpc/tree/master/example/configvalidate4) or clone the repo: `git clone https://github.com/nleiva/xrgrpc.git`.
+You can either manually download the files in this [folder](https://github.com/nleiva/xrgrpc/tree/master/example/configvalidate4) or clone the repo: `git clone https://github.com/nleiva/xrgrpc.git`.

 If you cloned the repo, you need to drill down to the files: `cd xrgrpc/example/configvalidate4`.
 Either if you did this or downloaded the files to another folder, you simply need to run `vagrant up` where the files are.

 This process might take several minutes, so feel free to multitask.

-## Copy the public credential from the routers
+## Copy the public credential file from the routers

 In order to establish secure gRPC connections, we need to get this file from the target.